AxOS-project/docs/src/content/docs/get-started/installation.md

 <br />

-AxOS doesn't support 32 bits and ARM architectures.
-If you are using a 32 bits or ARM architecture, you won't be able to install AxOS.
+**AxOS doesn't support 32 bits and ARM architectures.** If you are using a 32 bits or ARM architecture, you won't be able to install AxOS.

+**Secure boot is not supported** and **YOU WON'T BE ABLE TO BOOT WITHOUT UEFI**.

 ## Create the installation media